-Partnerships Not Subject to Tax
+S Corporations Not Subject to Tax

-A partnership is not subject to Utah income tax.
-However, partners conducting business are liable for Utah income tax in their separate or individual capacities.
-A partnership must withhold Utah tax on all nonresident individual pass-through entity taxpayers and all resident or nonresident business pass-through entity taxpayers.
+An S corporation is not subject to Utah income tax.
+However, shareholders are liable for Utah income tax in their separate or individual capacities.
+An S corporation must withhold Utah tax on all nonresident individual pass-through entity taxpayers and all resident or nonresident business, estate, or trust pass-through entity taxpayers.
 See Pass-through Entity Withholding Requirements below.